 Asus WRT DD-WRT, OpenWRT pfSense Tomato, LibreELEC ("Kodi"), OpenELEC ("Kodi")

-Hide.me is a service that is feature-rich across its various clients.
+hide.me is a service that is feature-rich across its various clients.
 Here is what you get with a premium subscription:

-Zero logs service
+- Zero logs service

-10 simultaneous connections
+- 10 simultaneous connections

-PPTP, L2TP/IPsec, IKEv2, OpenVPN, SoftEther and SSTP VPN protocols
+- IKEv2, OpenVPN, SoftEther and SSTP VPN protocols

-P2P permitted on some servers
+- P2P permitted on 99% of the servers on Premium plans

-Static IP (optional)
+- Static IP (optional)

-Stealth Guard - This firewall feature allows you to choose apps that will only work if you are connected to the VPN.
+- Stealth Guard - This firewall feature allows you to choose apps that will only work if you are connected to the VPN.
 This ensures you never accidentally use these apps without the privacy of the VPN.
 For example, you could firewall your torrent client to ensure you never leak torrent traffic to your ISP.

-Full IPv6 support - Excellent from a tech perspective - and one of the few VPNs to implement full IPv6 connection compatibility.
+- Full IPv6 support - Excellent from a tech perspective, and one of the few VPNs to implement full IPv6 connection compatibility.

 Speed and Performance

-Connection speeds are a vital component of any VPN, as they will affect what you can do with your VPN on a day to day basis.
-We test Hide.me VPN using a scientific server-based speed test method.
+Connection speeds are a vital component of any VPN, as they will affect what you can do with your VPN on a day-to-day basis.
+We test hide.me VPN using a scientific server-based speed test method.
 We test the UK, Hong Kong, US, and Australian servers three times a day.
 We check for local burst speeds (in the UK) and average download speeds across all those server locations.

 IPv6 leak detected?